These

 Una para el niño, y otra para Dios.

-(and I was prevailed upon to make a "singable" (non-literal) English translation:)
+(and I was prevailed upon to make a "singable" (non-literal)

 Señora Santana, why's the baby crying?